Hassanzai

 The Hassanzai is a sub-clan of Yousafzai, which is a Pakhtoon/Pashtoon/Pathan tribe.
 It is one of the divisions of the Isazai clan of the Yousafzai tribe.
 Yousafzai tribe is regarded as one of the most powerful, famous, and respected tribes of Pashtoons.
 Colonel H. C. Wylly (1858–1932) described these people in the following words:

 The Yousafzai is an agriculturist, generally fine, well-limbed man, of a good physique and appearance with great deal of race-pride, well dressed and cheery, while his hospitality is proverbial.

 Origin

 The Hassanzais are amongst The Black Mountain (Tor Ghar) Tribes; a division of the Isazai clan of the Yousafzai tribe.
-They are the descendants of Hassan the son of Isa (Isazai) and the grandson of Yusuf/Yousaf/(Yousafzai).
+Yusuf, the eponymous ancestor of the Yusufzai tribe, had five sons: Ako, Musa, Isa, Mali, and Awria.They are the descendants of Hassan the son of Isa.

 Demographics

 The Hassanzais live on both sides of the River Indus; those cis-Indus occupy the most southern portion of the western slopes of Black Mountain (Tor Ghar), while those trans-Indus live immediately opposite to them.
 The Hassanzai area is bounded on the north and east by the Akazais, on the west by the Indus, and on the south the Hassanzai border adjoins the territory of Tanawal, the former territory of the Nawab of Amb.